 Everyone I know is always looking for some quick fix to get in shape, lose weight and get healthier.
-Myself included.
+Myself included few years back.
 After years and years of dieting and in search of magic pill that will burn all my piled fat, tone my body and boost my neglected health, I found out that there is none.
-I had to do it the harder way.
-Well, at least that is how dieting and exercising looked like to me three years ago.
-BUT luckily I found out very soon that changing your eating habits doesn’t have to be THAT hard, nor that daunting, nor boring.
+I had to do it the "harder way"... well, that was how dieting and exercising looked like to me three years ago.
+BUT luckily I found out very soon that changing your eating habits doesn't have to be THAT hard, nor that daunting, nor boring.

 With few simple diet tweaks, you can start losing weight and significantly improve your health.
 The bonus is that in this slow but proven process you will learn to eat smarter and you will form a habit that is easy to stick to.
 With these tweaks, you will succeed in your intention to be healthier.

 Do you read the labels on the back of store-bought food you buy?
 Well, you should be checking those labels out.
 Long ingredient lists with words you need to be a chemist to understand means the product is overly-processed.
 Highly processed food - like processed meat, "ready-to-eat" foods (that's the foods that need minimal or no preparation) and frozen meals - are the foods that are usually loaded with refined sweeteners and sodium, oils, flavor enhancers, artificial colors, and preservatives.
 All these ingredients are used to improve safety, but also to prolong the shelf life of the food.
 Why would you want to eat a food with the substance that is scientifically designed to make food never rot?
 Yuck!
 Some additives are added just to make food taste "better" or simply to add to visual appeal.